Pronounced: new-born hear-ing test

 The test is done to make sure that the baby does not have any hearing problems.
 Being able to hear well is important in a newborn’s life since a baby uses sound to assess his surroundings and to eventually learn how to speak.

 Having a hearing test lets you and your baby’s doctor find out early whether your child has hearing problems, and if so, address the problems to help your child communicate as he or she gets older.

 There are no special steps to prepare for this test.

 There are 2 different newborn hearing screening tests that are commonly used.
-Different nurseries may use one or both tests.
+Different nurseries may use 1 or both tests.

 The audiologist will place a small microphone in your baby’s ear canal.
 The ear is then stimulated with sound, and an “echo” is measured.
 If an echo is detected, that is a sign that your baby is hearing fine.
 If there is no echo, this may be a sign of hearing loss.

-The audiologist will place earphones on your baby, as well as electrodes on his head.
-If needed, the audiologist may give a mild sedative to your baby to keep him calm.
+The audiologist will place earphones on your baby and electrodes on his or her head.
+If needed, the audiologist may give a mild sedative to your baby to keep him or her calm.
 A sound will be sent to the earphones.
 The audiologist will measure the electrical activity in the part of the baby’s brain that is responsible for hearing.

 Your baby’s test results are recorded.
 The audiologist will explain the results to you.

 Each test only takes minutes to do.
 It may take longer if your child is restless.